Schlumberger/pixel-constrained-cnn-tf/README.md

 ```

 A complete list of test options can be found in `tools/tets.py`.
 For example, there are 3 generation types to choose from while inpainting the images:
-1. 'sample': Samples images for each masked image and plots each sampled image separately
+1. 'sample': Samples images for each masked image and saves each sampled image separately.
-2. 'uncertainty': Samples images for each masked image and plots the log-likelihood plot in descending order (most likely to least likely)
+2. 'uncertainty': Samples images for each masked image and saves the log-likelihood plot (most likely to least likely).
 3. 'logits': (valid only for num_colors = 2) For each sampled image, plots the pixel probability progression one row at a time.

 ## Trained models